Exploring Our Urban Watershed

 2:30pm Return to Walnut Street Dock

 This free program is geared towards families and young adults ages 12-18.
 Lunch will be provided.
 Seating is limited, therefore registration is required.
-You can register by emailing [email protected] or by calling 215-309-5523 extension 103.
 All participants must sign a kayak waiver.
 Participants under the age of 18 must also have a parent or guardian sign their kayak waiver.
 Download the kayak waiver here.

 The environmental education program is supported in part by a grant from the Dolfinger-McMahon Foundation.